EgoAleSum/pycon2018-labs/cognitive-services-face-api/hol.md

 ## Prerequisites

-Using the Face API requires a key, which is provided in this lab.
+Using the Face API requires a key, which is provided later on in this lab.

-If you want a key of your own, go to [https://portal.azure.com](https://portal.azure.com), select the Face API and follow the instructions to create your free Face API key.
-Then use the endpoint and the key from the portal .
+To create a free key of your own, go to [https://portal.azure.com](https://portal.azure.com), select the Face API and follow the instructions to create your Face API key.
+Then use the endpoint and the key from the portal.

 In the example below, we'll be using the `requests` library to make queries using a Jupyter Notebook.